Outta Control (50 Cent song)

 "Outta Control" is a song by American rapper 50 Cent, recorded for his second studio album, The Massacre (2005).
 The song was produced by Dr. Dre and Mike Elizondo.
 A remixed version of the song was released as the fourth and final single from The Massacre, although it is only included on the re-released version and replaces the original version.
 The remix is also produced by Dr. Dre and Elizondo and features a guest appearance from hip-hop group Mobb Deep.
 It also appears as a bonus track on Mobb Deep's seventh studio album Blood Money (2006).

 Both versions of the song have "heavy" drum-based productions and also incorporate elements of strings throughout, although the remix is produced more sparsely than the original and also prominently features piano keys throughout.
 Lyrically, the songs are both largely about 50 Cent's ability to control the attitudes of people during his performances in clubs, describing how he has them "going outta control".

 Due to confusion over which version of the song would be released as a single, both versions of the song charted on the Billboard Hot 100.
 Though the original peaked at number 92 (digital sales alone), the remix was a significant success, peaking at number 6 on the Billboard Hot 100 and charting highly worldwide.

+In a list of the 40 greatest songs produced by Dr. Dre, Rolling Stone ranked “Outta Control (Remix)” at number 36, writing that the track “has the untroubled panache of a man at the peak of his powers,” and praising 50 Cent's “effortlessly made ear candy” hook.
+The magazine also highlighted the performances of Havoc and Prodigy, as well as Dr. Dre and Mike Elizondo's production, noting their “sparsely effective interplay of halting piano keys, skidding strings, and Dre’s patented bass-drum thumps,” which helped make the song “easy to love, but hard to reproduce.”